There’s a difference between club fitting and club performance

 There is a difference between club fitting and club performance.

 Club fitting with the fitting cart method is like having an eye exam.
-Is number 2 better than 1 or is 3 better than 2.
+Is number 2 better than 1, or is 3 better than 2?
 Certainly, the person can see the difference between numbers 3 and 2.
-If they can see perfectly they have a fit, and then a prescription can be fulfilled to the exact specifications needed.
+If they can see perfectly that they have a fit, a prescription can be fulfilled to the exact specifications needed.

 However, when this method is used to fit clubs, golf professionals/club fitters usually do not know what the club performance specifications of their specific fitting clubs are.
 How do they know what the prescription should be for their golfer?